angelalonso/robot/README.md

 GNU General Public License v3.0

-## NEXT UP:
+# TBD
 ### Must have
+- Tested docs on Chassis, Hardware and Raspberry setup
+- Automatic Raspberry setup script (with .env)
 - Cross compiling/building

 ### Should have
+- Build pipeline with tests
+- Load tests
 - Modules mimic ROS2 (E.g.: instead of comms, something like actions that wraps comms)
 - "Autonomous" run with List of actions to do

 ### Would be good to have
 - Completely autonomous run mode

-# TBD
-- Document:
-  - Raspbian
-    - Auto install with copy over of .env